Difference between MRR and revenue recognition

 3. Key differences between MRR and revenue recognition

-• MRR measures recurring revenues based on subscriptions active at the end of the month.
-It is calculated on a non-prorated basis: if a subscription starts mid-month, its full amount is accounted for in that month.
+• MRR measures recurring revenue based on subscriptions active at the end of the month.
+It is calculated on a non-prorated basis: if a subscription starts in the middle of the month, its full amount is counted for that month.

-• Revenue recognition, by contrast, is prorated: it adjusts amounts based on the actual duration of the subscription in each month.
+• Revenue recognition, on the other hand, is prorated: it adjusts amounts based on the actual duration of the subscription within each month.

 Summary of differences: